 The Dutch try as much as possible to decriminalise the use of drugs, making it a private matter of each individual, and not a matter for the enforcement apparatus.

-However, protests against hallucinogenics broke up in 2008 after a girl jumped out the window while under the influence.
+However, protests against hallucinogenics broke out in 2008 after a girl jumped out the window while under the influence.
 The girl’s parents blamed the state of the Netherlands because the drug was legal.
 Following this, several politicians lobbied to ban the sale of mushrooms.

 Where can you buy truffles?